OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_define_a_engine_system.md

 **What kind of data do I want to ignore?** (only important for engines)

 In the `tm_engine_i` you can provide a way to filter your component.
 Thus you can decide on which components the engine shall run.
-The field `.excluded` is used for this in there you can define which components a entity type shall **not** have.
+The field `.excluded` is used for this in there you can define which components an entity type shall **not** have.
 This means that when the engine is scheduled all entities will be ignored with those components.

 For more information see [Tagging Entities]({{the_machinery_book}}/gameplay_coding/ecs/tagging_entities.html) and [Filtering Entities]({{the_machinery_book}}/gameplay_coding/ecs/filtering_entities.html)

 **Should my operation be exclusive?
 Hence not to be executed in parallel?**

 If we are sure that our system/engine should not run parallel, we need to tell the scheduler by setting the `.exclusive` flag to true.
 It will not run in parallel with any other systems or engines in the entity context.
-If it is **false**, components and writes will be used to determine parallelism.
+If it is **false** then the components and writes will be used to determine parallelism.

 **In which phase does it run?**